rahuman23/NPEF-Elite-/SQLLAB02/sqllab02.rst

 AHV we use the virtio, it can support more queue in a single virtual scsi.
 So you just need one scsi to have all of the vdisks.

-Here is a layout of SQL design for the ESXi , but for the AHV , the Controller will be only one controller.
+Here is a layout of SQL design for the ESXi , but for the AHV , the Controller Virtual Machine will be one controlling.

-In this lab , we will use AHV as our lab.
-ESXi just for your reference .
+In this lab, we will use AHV as our lab.
+ESXi just for your reference.

 we need create 100GB x2 locate in PVSCSI 1, 2 , 80 GBx 2 locate in PVSCSI 3,0 , 50 GB x1 locate in PVSCSI 3, 40 GB x1 ocate in PVSCSI1 (ESXi)